 In the Guide, Attorney Robert Perkins, also known as The Immigration Professor, discusses the possibilities of getting or keeping your green card when your marriage to a United States Citizen is ending through divorce or separation

-Many times, an immigrant will come into my office if they are in a bad marriage with a United States Citizen, afraid that separating or divorcing from the U.S. Citizen will end of their chances at keeping or obtaining a green card.
+IntroductionMany times, an immigrant will come into my office if they are in a bad marriage with a United States Citizen, afraid that separating or divorcing from the U.S. Citizen will end of their chances at keeping or obtaining a green card.
 Nothing can be further than the truth.

 This article will give an overview of the immigration options available to immigrants who are or were married to United States Citizens and want to stay here based on the marriage itself, even though the marriage has ended in divorce.
 First, we will discuss situations where the immigrant was petitioned by the U.S. Citizen, has obtained a two-year green card and is getting divorced during the two-year period.
 Next, we will discuss situations in which the U.S. Citizen has filed a green card for the immigrant, but the couple separates prior to the green card interview.
 Finally, we will discuss situations where the couple has not filed any paperwork for the immigrant * or a divorce is filed prior to the initial green card interview -- and the immigrant would like to obtain status because he/she was married in good faith to the U.S. Citizen.

 Situation 1: Immigrant Gets a Two-Year Green Card from the Marriage, but the Marriage has Failed andWhen an immigrant obtains permanent resident status because of a spousal petition, and the couple has been married for less than two years, the immigrant will receive a *conditional green card* for two years.
 The immigrant is then required to file a form I-751, Petition to Remove Conditions to transition to a regular 10-year green card.
 The purpose of the petition is to give USCIS a second chance to check that the couple is in a real marriage.
 If the couple is still married, they file the I-751 petition jointly and provide proof to the immigration service that they are in a real marriage.

 However, not all marriages last forever.
 In some cases, the couple gets separated or divorced prior to the two-year anniversary of the beneficiary obtaining the conditional green card.
 When this happens, the immigrant can still petition to have the conditions removed, transition to a permanent 10-year green card and eventually become a naturalized United States Citizen.
 The immigrant will need to file an I-751 petition along with a request for a waiver of the joint filing requirement.
 This allows the green card holder to waive/excuse/pardon the normal requirement that the US citizen jointly sign and file the I-751 petition.
 If the petition is granted, then the immigrant gets a regular 10-year green card and can apply for naturalization 5 years from the date of the initial 2-year green card even though he/she is divorced.
 In fact, this petition can only be granted when the couple divorces and filing for divorce is required before filing this type of petition.